oam-dev/spec/CONTRIBUTING.md

 ## The Triager

 Each day, someone from a Hydra related team should act as the triager.
 This person will be in charge triaging new PRs and issues throughout the day.
 Anyone can volunteer as the traiger.
-If no one has volunteered by 10:00 AM PST, someone from Steelthread will triage.
+If no one has volunteered by 10:00 AM PST, someone from Microsoft will triage.

 ## Labels